Go Back

 Method

-4. Just before serving, add the chilled club soda.
-Stir gently once or twice only, enough to integrate without killing carbonation.
+1. Just before serving, slowly pour in the chilled club soda along the inside wall of the pitcher.
+Stir gently once or twice only, enough to integrate without collapsing carbonation.

-5. Fill glasses with ice, pour over the virgin Spanish sangria, and garnish with orange peel twists.
+1. Fill glasses about two-thirds full with ice, pour over the sangria, and garnish with orange peel twists.
+Serve immediately while the drink is crisp and lively.

 Notes